ind7coder/Number-Guessing-Game/README.md

 ###### How to play it?

-You can choose any letter from [a-z], you only need to enter lowercase letters in your terminal.
+You can choose any letter from [a-d], you only need to enter lowercase letters in your terminal.

 If your guess: Terlalu rendah! with yellow,